 Search for Scholarships to Help Cover Your College Costs

-- Search, Search, Search: This is definitely the type of search for which the internet was invented, but beware of online resources that charge you to conduct a scholarship search or that require you to do something in exchange.
-Here are some reputable college scholarship search sites:
+This is definitely the type of search for which the internet was invented, but beware of online resources that charge you to conduct a scholarship search or that require you to do something in exchange.
+Start by checking with these reputable college scholarship search sites:

 - Look for Corporate Scholarships: Scholarships are a great way of garnering corporate publicity while providing funds to educate the next generation of employees.
-Discover Student Loans, for example, offers $2500 scholarships to help pay for college.
-Deadline is February 28, 2017.
-They also have a free online scholarship search capability with access to over three million scholarship and grant opportunities.
+Discover Student Loans, for example, offers $2,500 scholarships to help pay for college.
+The deadline is December 31st of each year.
+Discover also has a free online scholarship tool with search capability that finds details on over three million scholarship and grant opportunities.

 - Don’t Stop Looking: There are late deadline scholarships and scholarships you can only apply for after completing one year of college.
 New scholarships come out all the time.

 - Don’t Count Yourself Out: You may think you don’t have what it takes to qualify for scholarships, but there are some sponsors which understand this feeling.
 USA Today provides a list of at least 6 Scholarships Any Student Can Win, but a dedicated search will surely yield more.